speedstarkawaii/macos-dumper/README.md

 you are free to change anything or even buff this.
 I only made this for a temporary auto print sploit for Mac whilst I was busy irl

-I personally use capstone (rip eyestep) as this is a good disasm framework; anyways have fun !
+I personally use capstone (rip eyestep) as this is a good disasm framework for Mac; anyways have fun !

-some things can take a bit to load. my disassembly is around 200MB's so its normal to take a second more for searches
+some things can take a bit to load. disassembly is around 200MB's so its normal to take a second more for search(es)